natanaeldev/natanaeldev/README.md

 ### Hi there 👋

-- ⚡ I'm a fullStack Developer.
+- ⚡ I'm a fullStack Web Developer.
 - 🌱 I’m looking for job.
 - 🔭 I’m currently working on my personal project call shopitall.